mokeseven7/phpbuilder/README.md

 //3.
 A valid Docker Image Host, only Supports aws ecr as of now const destination = phpbuilder.PHPDockerImageDestination.ecr(repo, {tag: 'latest'});

 //4.
-Once you a repo, source and destination, simply call new on the builder new phpbuilder.PHPDockerImageBuilder(stack, 'TestDeployment', {
+Once you have a repo, source and destination, simply call new on the builder new phpbuilder.PHPDockerImageBuilder(stack, 'TestDeployment', {
     source,
     destination,